Rishabhraghwendra18/liq-cli/docs/Developing with liq.md

 ### Deploy

-* After passing all necessary pre-deploy testing, the product is deployed via `liq work deploy` (or by other means depending in process particulars).
+* After passing all necessary pre-deploy testing, the product is deployed via `liq work deploy` (or by other means depending on process particulars).
 * After deploying, the deploy itself is verified through a series of simple automated and manual checks that include simple version checks and an end-user test script.
 * After these checks, the deploy is certified with `liq projects deploy --certify`.